A Fistful of Collars

-If a string has one end then it must, necessarily, have another end.
+If a string has one end then it must, necessarily, have another end.— Miksch's Law

 Twin elevators with tinted metal doors were flanked by rough concrete on the second floor of 457 Haines Street.
 The League of Superheroines was well connected to be sure but office space in Alterra was only increasing in cost, especially within the financial district.
-The superheroine team stationed in the middle of banks and mid-sized software ventures was listed under the unimaginative moniker “Gamma Squad”; unimaginative and at the same time unintuitive, as they were the fifth squad the League had established in Alterra city and not the third.
-The Jackal, over on Alpha squad in City Center, always joked that Egality Gal had tried to alphabetize the greek alphabet with the roman one; placing delta and epsilon before gamma when naming squads.
-Whatever the reason, Gamma Squad was the newest official League response squad, and had worked hard over the past few years to prove itself.
-And today the third senior-most Gamma was alternating between checking her phone and the occasionally-opening elevator doors, waiting for her friend and colleague.
+The superheroine team stationed in the middle of banks and mid-sized software ventures was listed under the unimaginative moniker “Gamma Squad”; unimaginativeas it was unintuitive, as they were the fifth squad the League had established in Alterra city and not the third.
+The Jackal, over on Alpha squad in City Center, always joked that Egality Gal had tried to alphabetize the Greek alphabet using the roman one; placing delta and epsilon before gamma when naming squads.
+Whatever the reason, Gamma Squad was the newest official League response squad and had worked hard over the past few years to prove itself.
+And this morning the third senior-most Gamma was alternating between checking her phone and the occasionally-opening elevator doors, waiting for her friend and colleague.

 With a ding the doors opened, revealing two women in lanyards chattering about EWS service architectures.
-The shorter of the two, a brunette wearing a flowy cerulean blouse, stepped off the elevator and looked at Artificer in confusion.
+The shorter of the two, a brunette wearing a flowy cerulean blouse, stepped off the elevator and looked at Artificer, the superheroine's jumpsuit and masked face sparking confusion.
 She turned her head back towards the elevator and noted the floor number, stammering out a quick apology as she hopped back on the lift.
-The doors closed and they were gone, off to their actual offices for a company named something like Flowify or Capybarraly.
-Artificer smiled as she made up more dumb names for tech companies in her head: KrinkleIO, SmartLev, HyperNinja, SimpleSmartHubifyLy; that last one was truly atrocious.
+The doors closed and the two were gone, off to their actual offices for a company named something like Flowify or Capybarraly.
+Artificer smiled as she made up more dumb names for tech companies in her head: KrinkleIO, SmartLev, HyperNinja, SimpleSmartHubifyLy.
+That last one was truly atrocious.

 The doors dinged open again; this time yielding a pretty blonde, slightly taller than Artificer, wearing a red leather jacket and matching pants despite the forecast of eighty degree weather for the day.
 Blue eyes, a slightly worried face, the ability to bend fire to her whim, and an inability to commit to anything more serious than lunch plans; it was her old friend and roommate Cinder.
 Artificer waved her over.